nikhilzewia/QuickGuide/Installing Larvel in Windows, XAMPP locally.md

 1. Extracted it to htdocs folder
 1. Opened CMD from that folder
-1. Run the command `composer instal`
+1. Run the command `composer install`
 > took some time, Composer downloaded 86~ dependencies